edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 ## Recover

-Recovers the Marblerun coordinator from a sealed state by uploading a recovery key.
+Recover the Marblerun coordinator from a sealed state by uploading a recovery key.
-For more information about coordinator recovery see (LINK TO RECOVERY)
+For more information about coordinator recovery see [Recovery]({{< ref "docs/tasks/recover-coordinator.md" >}})

 **Usage**